Updated: May 21, 2021

 - The 90 calendar day period begins with the first hour of administrative no-pay, and is continuous from that point regardless of leave used or work rotation.

-The diagram below shows how the UK health insurance benefit would be paid for an employee with the UK PPO single plan (employee portion is $16.50 per pay period), rotating two weeks on administrative no-pay and two weeks working full time (or using any type of paid leave):
+Example: The diagram below shows how the UK health insurance benefit would be paid for an employee with the UK PPO single plan (employee portion is $16.50 per pay period), rotating two weeks on administrative no-pay and two weeks working full time (or using any type of paid leave):

 Benefits such as dental, vision, optional life insurance, dependent life insurance and flexible spending and health spending accounts will be billed to your UK email address.
 Voluntary benefits such as Cancer Specified Disease, MetLaw Legal Services, auto and home, Universal Life, and others will be billed directly to your home address from the vendor, and you will need to continue to make a timely payment in order to continue your benefit.
 If your payment is not received within 30 days of the payment due date, your plan will be canceled.
 You can call MPM Group at 859-223-4973.